F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 | environment        | aws, gcp, azure                | Provide the cloud environment you are using.
 See the :ref:`aws`, :ref:`gcp`, and :ref:`azure` sections for more details.                                                     |
 +--------------------+--------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+|

-Next you define the external storage Cloud Failover will use for its state file.
+Next, you define the external storage Cloud Failover will use for its state file.

 Discovery via Tag example: